PyrApple/io_export_catt/readme.md

 ## How to use

+- All enabled (not excluded from view layer) collections will be included in the export
 - Add * to object name end to flag its faces for auto edge scattering
 - Add * to object name end to flag its faces for auto edge scattering